yliao-dev/yueting-website/README.md

 - Welcome introduction and quick overview
 - Smooth scroll navigation to key sections
-- Call-to-action links to explore projects, gallery, and blog
+- Call-to-action links to explore projects, gallery, and thoughts

 ---